-Mr BARRY COLLIER (Miranda-Parliamentary Secretary) [10.05 a.m.]: I move:
+The Hon.
+PENNY SHARPE (Parliamentary Secretary) [11.12 a.m.], on behalf of the Hon.
+John Hatzistergos: I move:

-That this bill be now agreed to in principle.
+That this bill be now read a second time.

+I seek leave to have the second reading speech incorporated Hansard.

+Leave granted.

 The Government is pleased to introduce the Terrorism (Police Powers) Amendment Bill 2010.

 The bill gives effect to recommendations made in a statutory review of the Terrorism (Police Powers) Act 2002 conducted recently by the Department of Justice and Attorney General.

-The statutory review also took into consideration the recommendations made by the Ombudsman in his 2008 review of parts 2A and 3 of the Act.
+The Statutory Review also took into consideration the recommendations made by the Ombudsman in his 2008 Review of Parts 2A and 3 of the Act.

 The Terrorism (Police Powers) Act confers special powers on police officers to deal with imminent threats of terrorist activity and to respond to terrorist attacks.

 The Act was drafted in the aftermath of the September 11 attacks in 2001, and in conjunction with a reference of powers to the Commonwealth to allow for a nationally consistent set of terrorism offences.

-The Act provides for extraordinary powers to be exercised by police in limited circumstances.
-The powers relate to the ability to exercise special search and seizure powers in a target area, place a person in preventative detention and undertake covert searches authorised by warrant.
-The powers are able to be exercised only when it is believed a terrorist attack is about to occur, or in the immediate period after it has occurred.
-Unsurprisingly given the special nature of the powers, they have been used sparingly since the Act commenced, but have been kept under constant review.
+The Act provides for extraordinary powers to be exercised by Police in limited circumstances.

+The powers relate to the ability to exercise special search and seizure powers in a target area ... place a person in preventative detention ... and undertake covert searches authorised by warrant.

+The powers are only able to be exercised when it is believed a terrorist attack is about to occur or in the immediate period after it has occurred.

+Unsurprisingly given the special nature of the powers, they have been used sparingly since the Act commenced, but have nevertheless been kept under constant review.

 Two previous statutory reviews were conducted in 2005-06 and 2007.

-The amendments in the bill represent the result of the third such statutory review and make minor amendments to the Act to clarify its operation.
-The review was conducted in late 2009 and sought comment from the public and key stakeholders regarding whether the objectives and provisions of the Act remained valid.
-A number of submissions were made, and the response to each of the points raised in those submissions can be found in the review.
-Following consideration of the Ombudsman's previous review and the submissions made, the statutory review found that the objectives of the Act remain valid and made 15 recommendations to improve the operation of its provisions.
-Eleven of these recommendations will be implemented as a result of the current bill.
-Of the balance, one proposes an amendment to the regulations, which are currently being drafted.
-Two involve operational matters for the New South Wales Police Force, and one recommends further consultation.
-Any necessary amendments arising from that consultation will be progressed separately.
+The amendments in the bill represent the result of the third such statutory review, and make minor amendments to the Act to clarify its operation.

+The Review was conducted in late 2009 and sought comment from the public and key stakeholders regarding whether the objectives and provisions of the Act remained valid.

+A number of submissions were made, and the response to each of the points raised in those submissions can be found in the Review.

+Following consideration of the Ombudsman's previous review and the submissions made, the Statutory Review found that the objectives of the Act remain valid and made 15 recommendations to improve the operation of its provisions.

+Eleven of these recommendations are being implemented in the current bill.
+Of the balance, one proposes an amendment to the Regulations which are currently being drafted.

+Two involve operational matters for the NSW Police Force, and one recommends further consultation, and any necessary amendments arising from that consultation will be progressed separately.

 I turn now to the substantive amendments contained in the bill.

-Item [1] of schedule 1 provides a definition of impaired intellectual functioning.
+Item 1 of schedule 1 provides a definition of impaired intellectual functioning.
 The Ombudsman noted that there were inconsistent definitions in the Act regarding incapable persons and recommended that the definition be made consistent.

-The Government supported this recommendation and has adopted a definition recommended by the Ombudsman, which also is used in the Law Enforcement (Powers and Responsibilities) Act 2002.
-This should make the definition easy for the police to use and provide satisfactory protection for those who are unable to adequately represent their own interests.
+The Government supported this recommendation and has adopted a definition recommended by the Ombudsman and also used in the Law Enforcement (Powers and Responsibilities) Act 2002.

+This should make the definition easy for Police to use, and provide satisfactory protection for those who are unable to adequately represent their own interests.